sylvainjule/kirby-imageboxes/README.md

-# Imageboxes - Illustrated Checkboxes
+# Imageboxes - Kirby illustrated checkboxes

 This field allows you to add illustrations to checkboxes.
 Suggestions welcome.